Why simple website designs convert better

 Many people know that a websites’ first impression is crucial for capturing the readers’ interest.

-- Within a fraction of seconds, people form a first visceral gut feeling that makes them stay at the website or continue surfing to other sites.
+- Within seconds, people form a first visceral gut feeling that makes them stay at the website or continue surfing to other sites.

 - Also, website designs that contradict what readers typically expect of a website may lead to a suboptimal first impression.